K-Stability of Fano spherical varieties: Test configurations of spherical varieties

 Given $X$ a spherical embedding of $G/H$, we denote by $\mathcal{D}_X$ its set of colors, which is the union of all sets $\mathcal{R} \subset \mathcal{D}$ for $(\mathcal{C},\mathcal{R})\in \mathcal{F}_X$.

 \begin{defn} A spherical variety $X$ is called \emph{toroidal} if $\mathcal{D}_X$ is empty. \end{defn}

-\begin{exa}{\cite[Exemple 1.10]{Pas08}} A horospherical variety is toroidal if the fibration structure of the horospherical homogeneous space given in Proposition~\ref{prop_norm_fibr} extends to the embedding.
+\begin{exa}{\cite[Exemple 1.10]{Pas08}} A horospherical variety is toroidal if and only if the fibration structure of the horospherical homogeneous space given in Proposition~\ref{prop_norm_fibr} extends to the embedding.
 In other words, toroidal horospherical varieties are precisely the homogeneous fibrations over generalized flag manifolds, with fibers toric varieties.

 In the case of the horospherical homogeneous space $\mathbb{C}^2\setminus \{0\} \simeq \mathrm{SL}_2(\mathbb{C})/U$, there are two complete embeddings: $\mathbb{P}^2$ and the blow up of $\mathbb{P}^2$ at one point.
 The latter is toroidal, and the fibration structure is obvious, while the former is not toroidal. \end{exa}